 Do I have to buy a package?

 There is absolutely no obligation to purchase a package and there is never any "hard sell".
-Please see the "newborn packages" section on my website for the details on all packages available.
+There is however a minimum spend, outlines on separate pages for each session.
+Please see the "newborn packages" section on my website for the details.

 When do I choose my pictures?